-We've pledged to keep fees for EU member state students the same as those for UK students, up to and including the academic year 2018-2019.
+We pledge to keep fees for EU member state undergraduate students the same as those for UK students beginning their programme up to and including the academic year 2019-2020.
 Fees for programmes are set from the first year of your studies and will remain the same throughout your degree.

 Funding for EU students

-The government has confirmed that EU students will continue to remain eligible for undergraduate, master’s, postgraduate and financial support for the academic year 2018-2019.
+The government has confirmed that EU students will continue to remain eligible for undergraduate, master’s, and postgraduate financial support for the academic year 2019-20.

 You can find out more about these funding options on the UK government website.